 Do not overlook All In One computers, or AIOs, because they may be under-powered for your application.
 For the small office/home office (SOHO), the main advantage maybe their small footprint.
 So right out of the gate, you’ve got a computer that takes up only as much space as a standard computer monitor.
-And the amount of cordage connections is reduced greatly.https://computerthang.com/c/all-in-one-desktop-computer/
+This form factor the reduces greatly the amount of cordage connections .

-Using a wireless keyboard, mouse and network connection, the number of connecting wires is reduced to one-the power cable.
+Using a wireless keyboard, mouse, and network connection you reduce the number of connecting wires to one-the power cable.
 This also adds to its ease of portability and installation.
 AIO does not necessarily have to suffer from low computing power due to CPU or RAM capacity, or low storage capacity.
 They are capable of holding 4 TB (terabyte) 3.5 inch hard drives or solid-state drives (SSDs) and multi-core CPUs.
 But you must ensure you get an AIO configured to your needs at the time of purchase, because, like laptops, later upgrades are difficult, if not impossible.

-AIOs are ideal for surfing the web, simple word processing, simple spreadsheet manipulating, managing e-mails, blogs, and other social media activities on a small budget.
-But they are not recommended for gaming, video editing, CAD/CAE, and other computational intensive activities unless you have the manufacturer perform an upgrade before purchase.
+AIOs perform ideally for surfing the web, simple word processing, simple spreadsheet manipulating, managing e-mails, blogs, and other social media activities on a small budget.
+But they do not perform well for gaming, video editing, CAD/CAE, and other computational intensive activities unless you have the manufacturer perform an upgrade before purchase.

-So if your budget is tight and you don’t require near supercomputer power, AIOs can fit the bill.https://www.pcworld.com/howto/
+So if your budget is tight and you don’t require near supercomputer power, AIOs can fit the bill.